 Beginners’ nights are held about once a month on a Tuesday or Thursday evening.
 Newcomers will receive very brief instruction in how to do seated meditation, followed by a single 25-minute round of meditation and then a discussion period focused on beginning practice.
 Please check the calendar for exact dates and locations.
 If you would like to attend a beginners’ night, please arrive around 6:45 p.m. and let the attendant know that it’s your first time sitting with us.
 Note also that the doors will be locked around 6:55 p.m., so please don’t be late.
 There is no set fee for beginners’ nights, but a donation of your choosing for support of the Center is much appreciated.

 Dharma talks by one of our teachers or senior students are offered on most Sundays from 8:00 a.m. – 10:30 a.m.
 Please check the calendar for dates and times.
 We begin with two twenty-five-minute rounds of meditation (with walking meditation between rounds), followed by a short chanting service and then the talk.
 If you have already attended an introductory class, please plan to arrive at 7:50 a.m.
 If you have not attended an introductory class, please arrive at 8:50 a.m. for the chanting service and talk.
 Tea and cookies are served afterward, and you are welcome to stay and get acquainted with members of our community.

-If you are already familiar with Zen and sitting meditation (i.e. have trained at another Zen center) and feel that you can sit quietly without moving for twenty-five minutes, we ask that you arrive around fifteen minutes prior to an evening sitting to become familiar with our practice forms.
+If you are already familiar with Zen and sitting meditation (i.e. have trained at another Zen center) and feel that you can sit quietly without moving for twenty-five minutes, you are welcome to join us at any of our regular sittings; please arrive around fifteen minutes prior to an evening sitting to become familiar with our practice forms.

 For additional information, please contact the office by email (email@example.com) or phone (303-455-1500).